Samsung Galaxy S9: Software

-The S9 and S9+ ships with Android 8.0 "Oreo", with Google Mobile Services and the Samsung Experience user interface and software suite.
+The S9 and S9+ ship with Android 8.0 "Oreo", with Google Mobile Services and the Samsung Experience user interface and software suite.
 It is mainly unchanged over the versions found on the S8 and Note 8, but adds additional features such as new customization options, live language translation in the camera app, and landscape (horizontal) orientation support for the Samsung home screen, a lack of which the Galaxy S3 has been criticized for, including by Evan Blass, in 2012.

 The S9 and S9+ also support Project Treble, making it easier to update than previous generations of Galaxy Devices.

 In December 2018, Samsung began to release Android 9.0 "Pie" for the S9.
 This update introduces a major revamp of Samsung's Android user experience known as One UI.
 A main design element of One UI is intentional repositioning of key user interface elements in stock apps to improve usability on large screens: many apps include large headers that push the beginning of content towards the center of the display, while navigation controls and other prompts are often displayed near the bottom of the display instead.
 In February 2020, Samsung started to roll out the Android 10 update with One UI 2.0 to all Samsung Galaxy S9 devices.
 The Galaxy S9 series reached its end of life in April 2022 with the April 2022 security patch.

-Despite being available, unofficially supported versions of One UI include Android 13 with One UI 5.1, available via the FloydROM for the S9 and Note 9 series, and Android 15 with One UI 7, available via the CornROM for the S9 and Note 9 series.
+Despite being available, unofficially supported versions of One UI include Android 13 with One UI 5.1, available via the FloydROM for the S9 and Note 9 series, and Android 15 with One UI 7, available via the NobleROM / DuhanROM for the S9 and Note 9 series.